JAYT0KEN/JAY/README.md

 - Remember, the most patient is the winner, make the right moves at the right time.

 - 1,500 JAY will be generated and 1,000 JAY will be added to the uniswap pool.

 - Hey don't be afraid this game is real, it will be distributed in the final 500 JAY game.
 Details are in the table below.

--Damn it Remember the mockingbird that will burn, destroy 0.5 % on each transfer
+- Damn it Remember the mockingbird that will burn, destroy 0.5 % on each transfer

 -  You have to be patient to win, the more transfers the more JAY burns! ...